With so many stunning towns in the Algarve region of Portugal, it can be difficult deciding where to stay in the Algarve.

 1. Where to Stay in Odeceixe

-One of the less known towns in the Algarve region is Odeceixe, but that doesn’t mean it shouldn’t be considered when deciding where to stay in the Algarve.
+One of the lesser known towns in the Algarve region is Odeceixe, but that doesn’t mean it shouldn’t be considered when deciding where to stay in the Algarve.

 The town sits on a hillside, opposite the valley of the Ribeira da Seixe, with most of the town built around the main street, which is full of lively bars and cafes, small shops and a couple of minimarkets.